Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Print the argument as a string of characters on the error message

 listing.
-Each character stands for itself except $, which
+Each character stands for itself except $

 represents a newline.